Dates

 Group Flight

 The Japan-Korea Pop program offers a group flight option where you can travel to Korea (Seoul) and return from Japan (Osaka) with other students and faculty.
+The group flight will depart from Chicago (ORD).
 If you choose this option, KIIS will purchase a round-trip flight ticket on your behalf.
 The flight cost will be added to your final program fee on April 1.
-The group flight will depart from Cincinnati or Louisville.
+(The group transfer between Korea and Japan is included in the program.)
 Visit flights for more information.
-(The group transfer between Korea and Japan is included in the program.)

 If not selecting the group flight, you are responsible to purchase your own roundtrip airfare.
 (US-Seoul / Osaka-US)